atuinsh/desktop/dev/docs/EXECUTION_SYSTEM.md

 **Error Propagation:**
 1. **Handler level**: Errors are captured and converted to `ExecutionStatus::Failed`
 2. **Status updates**: Error messages are stored in the ExecutionHandle
-3. **Frontend notification**: Errors are sent via output channels and lifecycle events
+3. **Frontend notification**: Errors are sent via output channels, lifecycle events, and Grand Central events

 ## Developer Guide